How the new Karabakh airports reopened the region to travel

 - they cut travel time dramatically compared with road-only access

-- they signal that the region is being treated as a genuine destination, not a restricted zone
+- they signal that the region is being developed as a genuine travel destination

 - they make short, focused trips realistic — a cultural visit to Shusha no longer has to be an expedition